AUTHORS

 S

 KYŌHEI SAKAGUCHI (b.
 1978) is a writer, artist, and architect.
 His work explores alternative ways of being, as in his books Zero Yen House and Build Your Own Independent Nation.
 His novel Haikai Taxi was nominated for the Yukio Mishima Prize in 2014.
-Translated by Sam Malissa, “Forest of the Ronpa” appears in vol. 1 of MONKEY, “The Lake” in vol. 2, “The Tale of Malig the Navigator” in vol. 3, and “Listen for the Perfume” in vol. 4.
+Translated by Sam Malissa, “Forest of the Ronpa” appears in vol. 1 of MONKEY, “The Lake” in vol. 2, “The Tale of Malig the Navigator” in vol. 3, “Listen for the Perfume” in vol. 4, and “Bird’s-Eye View” in vol. 5.

 YI SANG (1910–1937) was a highly innovative writer in colonial Korea.
 “Crow’s Eye View,” his major poetical work, consists of fifteen sections, six of which were newly translated into Japanese for the ninth issue of the Japanese Monkey Business.
 A translation of the first five sections by Maxie Bai and Ted Goossen appeared in vol. 3 of Monkey Business.